tprasadtp/pkg/cli/README.md

 # cli

-- This is fork of `github.com/tprasadtp/pkg/cli`.
+- This is fork of `github.com/spf13/cobra` and `github.com/spf13/pflag`

 ### Changes from upstream